 The constant struggle to make ends meet is a devastating reality for too many New Yorkers and Jews worldwide.
 UJA-Federation is helping impoverished individuals and families reclaim their lives.
-You enable us to extend a hand both to those who have fallen on hard times due to the economic recession, as well as populations of older adults, immigrants, and others affected by chronic poverty.
+You enable us to extend a hand both to those who have fallen on hard times, as well as populations of older adults, immigrants, and others affected by chronic poverty.

 - More than 1.7 million people in New York City live in poverty.

 - Close to 565,000 New Yorkers who live in Jewish households struggle to make ends meet.

 - Nearly 850,000 children in Israel live in poverty.

 - More than 132,000 elderly Jews in the former Soviet Union are barely able to afford food and medicine.

 Last year, our network provided assistance to people living in poverty both at home and abroad.
 Here is small cross section of the types of work we support.

 - Aid low-income residents with basic groceries and nutritious meals.